reed-tf2/reed-config/cfg/scripts/key_modifiers/README.md

 ### A bug

-There's a known issue in Tf2 scripting where you don't want to use `bind` within an `alias`.
-I've tried it a few times, and I've gotten some bugs.
+There's reportedly an issue in TF2 scripting with using `bind` inside of an `alias`.
+I've tried it a few times, and I've had mixed results.
 To avoid it, I leave my shift modifier keys bound to an alias which has a `+/-` state.
 That's the `+MOUSE2_key` and `-MOUSE2_key` you see above in the shift modifier function.

 When a key is bound to something without a `+/-` state, it just executes the thing that it's bound to.
 But when it's bound to something with a `+/-` state it fires the "`+`" action on keydown, and the "`-`" action on keyup.
 This is important for actions like `attack`, which continue until you let up the key.